 It’s huge!
 I think I first learned about Pompeii in elementary school.
 I knew it was a Roman city enveloped by volcanic ash from Mt.
 Vesuvius in 79 AD.
 I also knew that in the mid 1800’s the excavation of Pompeii had begun.

 Since then many visitors just like us have come from around the world to see Pompeii and get a first hand view of what life was like in ancient times.
 What I didn’t know was how huge an excavation project it had been and continues to be, and how much of the city had been unearthed.
 We took a day trip to Pompeii during our stay in Rome.
 We had signed on with a tour company that provided a bus and a guide.
+Mr. Franko, our elderly trip leader was a little absent minded and somewhat bossy, but I was still grateful to have him there to lead us around Pompeii.

 The city streets are really a kind of maze but as you navigate them you see all kinds of businesses and houses……the villas of the wealthy, the homes of the poorer citizens, the bakeries, water fountains, marketplaces, inns and restaurants.

+Pompeii was home to some 12,000 people.
+Although only about a third of it has been excavated so far, the scope of the project is far more massive than I had ever imagined.
 Much of what we know about life in ancient Rome we’ve learned from the city of Pompeii which lay well preserved under layers of soil and volcanic ash for one thousand seven hundred years.
 The people were obviously cultured.

 We saw the semi- circular theatre where poetry, music and plays were performed.
 But the Romans were also entertained by less refined things like the performances of gladiators in the city’s amphitheatre.